AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-a-community.md

 # Remove tenants from a community

 When a tenant wants to withdraw from a community, it can be removed by either its community administrator or the community owner.
 The community owner is the only user that can remove other tenants from the community.

-## Prerequisites to remove community tenants
+## Prerequisites to remove tenants from a community

 * To remove your own tenant from the community, you must be a [community administrator](xref:ccRoles#community-administrators-preview).